kevinzhao14/GGDuelsFetcher/README.md

 ## Phase 2: Fetching Duel Data

 From what I've tested, this step doesn't seem to work in Firefox but works fine in Chrome.
 I haven't tested other browsers, but if you encounter an error, try running it in Chrome first.
+Please note, this script will only use the first 2000 IDs you enter.
+If you *really* need to fetch more, then you can run it again with the other IDs.

 1. In a new window, navigate to the [GeoGuessr API](https://game-server.geoguessr.com/).